Telescope Safety and Operating Information

 One of the 0.8 meter Telescope's greatest advantages is its field of view.
 The telescope can observe a patch on the sky that is three-quarters of one degree across (the full moon is about one-half of a degree across).
 With this capability, the 0.8-meter Telescope is ideal for large search and survey projects.

 The system is a hybrid, designed for local (in the dome), remote (via a network), and autonomous (robotic) operation.
 It uses a distributed motion control system, including high-precision servo motors, absolute optical encoders, and multi-axis digital motion controllers on the RA/HA and DEC axis.
 Both axes are steel-on-steel friction drives, utilizing a servo drive equipped with a hardened steel drive capstan, which directly engages a hardened steel drive roller.
 This is a zero-backlash drive design, capable of precision motion accurate to within 50nm.
-The maximum slew rate is 24-radians/sec.
-(1375-degrees per second).

 The telescope control system (TCS) is based on an open-systems solution, known as Talon.
 Talon is written in C and a scripting module system used to integrate motion control devices.
 The TCS supports full dome auto (the dome is encoded), planetarium-based, multi-catalog pointing (based on the open-systems XEphemeris), and uses a mesh-grid, high-precision pointing model that is continuously refined and extensible.